AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 >[!NOTE]
 >
->All of the following requirements apply to the latest patch release of Adobe Commerce and Magento Open Source 2.4.
+>The following requirements apply to the latest 2.4.x patch release of Adobe Commerce and Magento Open Source.

 ### Mail server